Alwin-Lin/CSEB/_pages/home.md

       url: "https://github.com/samlin001/asd-codelabs"

 excerpt: >
-  A series of code labs for students to learn about cloud computing, Android system, and application development on Google Cloud Platform.
+  A series of code labs for students to learn about cloud computing, Android system, and application development on Google Cloud Platform. <br>

-  By leveraging the flexibility of cloud computing, students can work from anywhere via a browser and complete the development tasks like a professional software developer.
+  By leveraging the flexibility of cloud computing, students can work from anywhere via a browser and complete the development tasks like a professional software developer. <br>

-  Therefore any student can get started on their CS careers easily from anywhere.
+  Therefore any student can get started on their CS careers easily from anywhere.<br>
   .<br />

 feature_row: